janneleppanen/weather-app/readme.md

-# Weather App
+# Weather

-Just another weather app.
+Weather shows weather forecast powered by [Open Weather Map](https://openweathermap.org/).
+This is a side project, where I've collected things I've learned while developing with React ecosystem.

 # Usage